 The Company has taken advantage of the exemptions available to small entities under section 1A in relation to presentation of a cash flow statement and disclosures of net finance charge, current taxation, financial instruments, share capital and reserves.

-The financial statements are prepared under the historical cost convention, except for the modification to a fair value basis for certain financial instruments as specified in the accounting polices below.
+The financial statements are prepared under the historical cost convention.

 Going concern

 The financial statements have been prepared on the basis the Company is a going concern, which the directors consider appropriate.